Warren1001/ighe/README.md

 - As a Sorceress: Magic Grand Charm + El Rune = New Magic Grand Charm with +1 to Cold Skills
 - As an Amazon: Magic Grand Charm + El Rune = New Magic Grand Charm with +1 to Javelin and Spear Skills

-There is no way currently to easily roll crafted items.
-I plan to make the recipes refund the materials and allow you to use the crafted item to roll again, but I'm lazy.
+For Crafted items, the recipe is the same however you only need the rune.
+The gem and the jewel are no longer needed.
+The recipe will return the rune for you to craft again.
+Additionally, you can use crafted items to re-roll the craft, so you don't need to keep getting magic items.
+Lastly, the item level of the crafted item is always the item level of the original item.
+The item level will never change.
+Character level no longer matters.

 There is no way to acquire specific Rare items or any other Magic items besides blindly rerolling.
 Consider using an external hero editor for this.